 Propylene-Ethanol Blend Antifreeze

 This is basically a combination of the two types of antifreeze mentioned above.
-It features a standard price.
-It is non-toxic, which makes it a safer option for RV plumbing systems.
-Since it is a combination of the two above, you need to note that the amount of ethanol present in this antifreeze is unknown.
+Since it's a combination of the two above, you need to note that the amount of ethanol present in this antifreeze is unknown.
 Therefore, be careful when using this fluid.

-Before making your final purchase, you must compare the different options available in the market to see which one would be the best option for you.
-This helps in ensuring that you’re making the right decision.
-And with so many options available, picking the right one out can be almost impossible.
-Most people are often still confused regarding the differences between different types of RV antifreeze and what sets them apart.
-Here is our attempt to explain these differences.
+Before making your purchase, you should compare the different options available, so you can see which one would be the best option for you.
+Most people are often confused regarding the differences between RV antifreezes and what sets them apart.
+Allow us to explain these differences for you...

 Swimming Pool Antifreeze vs. RV Antifreeze